 In the southeastern United States, most forests were logged and converted to agricultural uses in the 18th and 19th centuries.
 In the mid-1900s, an emerging conservation ethic and an increasing demand for timber products created incentives for many agricultural lands to be reforested.
 Much of the land we own in the southeastern U.S. was former agricultural land that was returned to forest.

-Across 7 million acres, there are countless examples of unique and critical habitat being protected or improved by our practices.
+Across our nearly 7 million acres, there are countless examples of unique and critical habitat being protected or improved by our practices.
 In North Carolina, for example, we’ve protected more than 5,000 acres of our land across eight counties that contain remnants of the original, old-growth Atlantic coast forest, an extremely rare forest type in today’s modern landscape.
 The North Carolina Coastal Land Trust and The Nature Conservancy hold the easements that prevent future development on these lands.
-Additionally, we’ve donated easements and conserve additional land through the North Carolina natural heritage registry, including our Cool Springs Environmental Education Center, which hosts more than 2,500 students in a typical year.
+Additionally, we’ve donated easements and conserve additional land through the North Carolina Natural Heritage Program, including our Cool Springs Environmental Education Center, which hosts more than 2,500 students in a typical year.

 RESEARCH AND PARTNERSHIPS

 To manage our forests sustainably, we continue to learn more about upland and riparian ecosystems and how our activities affect them.
 We partner with other organizations to fill knowledge gaps and ensure that our practices are consistent with the best available science.

 We are engaged in many research projects in our southern forests.
 Recent research includes evaluating landscape-scale assessments of forest birds in Mississippi, pollinator communities in Georgia and winter bat communities in the Southeastern Coastal Plain.